From HPO

 - Disease or Syndrome

 Ocular motor apraxia is a deficiency in voluntary, horizontal, lateral, fast eye movements (saccades) with retention of slow pursuit movements.
 The inability to follow objects visually is often compensated by head movements.
-There may be decreased smooth pursuit, and cancellation of the vestibulo-ocular reflex.
+There may be decreased smooth pursuit, and cancelation of the vestibulo-ocular reflex.

 Temporal cortical atrophy- MedGen UID: